Jeffrey J. Kripal: Career

-Authors of the Impossible

-Kripal's 2011 book traces the history of psychic phenomena over the last two centuries.
+In the 2010s and 2020s Kripal turned his attention to the paranormal, releasing four scholarly volumes and three popular books (one coauthored with Whitley Strieber) on the subject.
+Authors of the Impossible (2011) traces the history of psychic phenomena over the last two centuries.
 The book profiles four writers: the British psychical researcher F. W. H. Myers, the American anomalist writer and humorist Charles Fort, the astronomer, computer scientist, and ufologist Jacques Vallee, and the French philosopher Bertrand Méheust.
+How to Think Impossibly: About Souls, UFOs, Time, Belief, and Everything Else (2024) introduces the idea to ‘think-with’ the ‘experiencers’ of the paranormal as a means to treating them as genuine experiencers.